-Now in its fourth edition, <i>Civil Society </i>has become a major work of reference for those who seek to understand the role of voluntary citizen action in a troubled – and increasingly troubling – world.
+Now in its fourth edition, <i>Civil Society </i>has become a major work of reference for those who seek to understand the role of voluntary citizen action in a troubled world.

-Fully updated to take account of recent additions to the literature on digital culture, democracy, philanthropy, and public work, <i>Civil Society</i> will be required reading for anyone who is interested in creating a better world through voluntary citizen action.
+Fully updated to take account of recent work on digital culture, democracy, and philanthropy, <i>Civil Society</i> will be required reading for anyone who is interested in creating a better world through voluntary citizen action.